MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/embed-canvas-app-in-form.md

 Canvas apps are embedded in model-driven forms in the same way other custom controls are added.
 An embedded canvas app includes rich data integration capabilities that bring in contextual data from the host model-driven form to the embedded canvas app.

-## Integrating canvas apps using the modern app designer
+## Integrate canvas apps using custom pages in the modern app designer

 With the modern app designer, canvas apps can be accessed through a model-driven app by using a custom page.

-> [!IMPORTANT]
-> There's a better way to bring a canvas app into a model-driven app.
 The modern app designer introduced the concept of [pages](model-driven-app-glossary.md#page), which can contain either canvas apps or Dataverse components, such as tables or dashboards.
-When possible, we recommend that you use custom pages because they're a more performant way of bringing a canvas app into a model-driven app.
+When possible, we recommend that you use a custom page instead of an embedded canvas app on a form because they're a more performant way of bringing a canvas app into a model-driven app.
 More information: [Overview of custom pages for model-driven apps](model-app-page-overview.md)

+## Embed using the modern designer

+Select the **Canvas app** control to add a canvas app to a main form using the form designer.
+More information: [Add an embedded canvas app on a model-driven form](embedded-canvas-app-add-classic-designer.md)

-## Embedding using the classic designer (current)
+## Embed using the classic designer

 Add canvas apps from an environment into a model-driven app that can either be contextually aware, or simply render the app within the model-driven experience. <br />[Learn how to add an embedded canvas app on a model-driven form - classic designer](embedded-canvas-app-add-classic-designer.md).